-A friend introduced Alejandro to Carolina Small Business Development Fund terms, making repayment manageable for Alejandro's new business.
+A friend introduced Alejandro to Carolina Small Business Development Fund (CSBDF).
+As a CDFI, the organization was able to offer a smaller loan with more flexible loan terms, making repayment manageable for Alejandro's new business.
 CSBDF worked with Alejandro to formalize a business plan and strategies to needed to secure the capital to start the business of his dreams.
 With his plan in place, Alejandro applied for and secured a \$32,000 loan from CSBDF for transportation equipment.
 By September 2015, his business, King of Kings, was up and running.